a group of people performing yoga

 Hip replacement revision

 Artificial hips simply do not last forever.
-So, although total hip replacements are designed to provide relief and restored function across multiple decades, over time, they wear down.
+While total hip replacements are designed to provide relief and restored function across multiple decades, over time, they wear down.
 If you have had a total hip replacement in the past and need repairs to a damaged, infected or dislocated artificial hip, a hip replacement revision may be right for you.

 A hip replacement revision is a complex procedure that requires more planning and diagnostics than an initial total hip replacement.
 The procedure calls for specialized implants and tools to remove all, or just some, of the original prosthesis and replace it with new materials.
 In some cases, the bone around the hip will also need to be rebuilt with metal pieces, or even bone grafts.